pcarbo/pcarbo/docs/r-macos.md

 Confusingly, R 3.5 switched to clang 6.0!

-### 4. Edit your Makevars file to use the newly installed clang and gfortran
+### 4. Edit your Makevars file to tell R use the new clang and gfortran

-Edit file `~/.R/Makevars` to point to the versions of clang and gfortran.
+Edit file `~/.R/Makevars` to point to the newly installed versions of clang and gfortran.
 For example, on my computer with R 3.4.3, I have:

 ```bash
 $ cat ~/.R/Makevars